Amphitheater & Old Marble Crafts • Folklife Area • Seminole Camp

 Brian & Jan Blackmore, Rainbow Designs: handcrafted jewelry from precious metals, semi-precious stones, pearls and crystals.

-Terry Bodeker: original designed and handcrafted cast silver art jewelry with nature and wildlife themes, especially Florida sea life..
+Terry Bodeker, T.C.
+Bodeker Expressions: original designed and handcrafted cast silver art jewelry with nature and wildlife themes, especially Florida sea life.

 Tom Brown, Ozello Islands Products: Pepper sauces, pepper glazes and pepper jelly.

-Alice Cappa of Weaves by Cappa has hand woven wearables and accessories in natural fibers.
+Alice Cappa of Weaves by Cappa: hand woven wearables and accessories in natural fibers.
+Spinning demonstration using raw wool.

-Bharati Chaudhuri, Creative Studio: traditional Henna painting, pottery with ethnic designs, note cards and body art.
+Bharati Chaudhuri, Creative Studio: traditional Henna painting, pottery with ethnic designs, note cards, scarves and body art.

-Ibiyemi Efuntosin, Ibiyemi's Afrikan Arts & Crafts: African styled handmade arts and crafts items: African musical instruments; Shakeray - beaded hand drums; Owari - stone game of strategy; dolls, notions, purses, wallets, handbags, scarves, jewelry, Attire – Shokoto (pants), Buba (shirt) , Lapa (skirt ) and Gele (head tie).
+Ibiyemi Efuntosin, Ibiyemi's Afrikan Arts & Crafts: Afrikan styled handmade arts and crafts items: Musical instruments; Shakeray - beaded hand drums; Owari – African chess; dolls, wallets, handbags, scarves, jewelry.
+Afrikan Attire – Shokoto (pants), Buba (shirt) , Lapa (skirt ) and Gele (head tie).

 Antonio Falla, Antonio Designs: handmade jewelry with silver and semi-precious stone.